Low-Energy Supernova Constraints on Lepton Flavor Violating Axions: Results

 We compute the energy deposition in the SN mantle $E_m$ via Eq.~\eqref{eq:energy-deposition} for heavy LFV ALPs with masses $m_a > m_\mu + m_e$.
 In this mass regime, we consider only the dominant production process through the $e$-$\mu$ coalescence and the primary reabsorption term for the ALP decay process.
 By requiring the energy deposition in the SN mantle to be less than the LESN explosion energy, $E_m \le 0.1$ B, we derive the constraints on the LFV ALPs.

-Fig.~(\ref{fig:constraints}) shows the LESN constraints on LFV ALPs, along with other existing experimental constraints, including those that arise from the rare muon decay experiments \cite{Derenzo:1969za,Bilger:1998rp,Jodidio:1986mz,TWIST:2014ymv,PIENU:2020loi}, and SN cooling limits \cite{Li:2025beu}.
+Fig.~\ref{fig:constraints} shows the LESN constraints on LFV ALPs with the requirement of $E_m \le 0.1$ B, along with other existing experimental constraints, including those that arise from the rare muon decay experiments \cite{Derenzo:1969za,Bilger:1998rp,Jodidio:1986mz,TWIST:2014ymv,PIENU:2020loi}, and SN cooling limits \cite{Li:2025beu}.
 For ALPs with masses $m_a \lesssim 105~\mathrm{MeV}$, the SN cooling limits are primarily due to two ALP production channels in the SN core: muon decay and axion bremsstrahlung.
 For ALPs with masses $m_a \gtrsim 105~\mathrm{MeV}$, the dominant ALP production channel in the SN core is the electron-muon coalescence \cite{Li:2025beu}.
 For $m_a \lesssim 105~\mathrm{MeV}$, the most stringent limits arise from the rare muon decay experiments, which are stronger than SN cooling limits.
 For $m_a \gtrsim 105~\mathrm{MeV}$, the previously most important constraints came from SN cooling limits, where rare muon decay experiments are kinematically forbidden.
+In Fig.~\ref{fig:constraints}, we also show the LESN constraints for the energy deposition of $E_m \le 1$ B, which provide weaker limits than the case of $E_m \le 0.1$ B.

 We find that LESN constraints provide the most stringent constraints in the ALP mass range $m_a\sim(110,550)$ MeV, extending the parameter space excluded by the SN cooling constraints \cite{Li:2025beu} to a much larger exclusion region.
 In particular, the LESN constraints probe the coupling $g_{ae\mu}$ down to $\sim 10^{-11}$ for $m_a \approx 200$ MeV, which is one order of magnitude stronger than the SN cooling constraints given by Ref.~\cite{Li:2025beu}.
 Note that the LESN constraints are manifested as an exclusion region, where the upper boundary arises from significant reabsorption effects at strong couplings, while the lower boundary results from suppressed ALP production at weak couplings.
 Also note that for $m_a\le 105 $ MeV, ALP production through electron-muon coalescence becomes kinematically forbidden so that the low-mass region is not accessible via electron-muon coalescence in this analysis.